Ohio Strangulation Defense Lawyer Near You

 The new penalties for strangulation in Ohio range anywhere from 12 months to 8 years in prison.
 If you are convicted of strangulation, your possible penalty will be determined by whether you have been found guilty of a class 2, 3, 4, or 5 felony.
 A class five felony is the least severe, while a class 2 felony is the most.
 The breakdown of penalties for strangulation in Ohio are as follows:

-• For a felony 5 strangulation punishable up to 12 months
+- Fifth‑degree felony strangulation: up to 12 months

 Potential Issues With This New Felony Strangulation Statute